perladvent/perldotcom/content/article/bang-bang.md

 Note that `i-am-pytho[n].pl` with the brackets, which puts the `n` in a character class.
 That's a nifty trick so `grep` finds the line with `python` but not the `grep` process itself because that pattern won't match a literal `[`.

-Don't forget to kill the program since it's sleeping forever.
+Don't forget to kill the program since it's sleeping forever!

 Now, what if we want to test the converse and run Perl code with a `python` interpreter?